arcage/crystal-email/README.md

 - send the email by using local or remote SMTP server.
 - use TLS connection by `STARTTLS` command.
 - use SMTP-AUTH by `AUTH PLAIN` or `AUTH LOGIN` when using TLS.
+- send multiple emails concurrently by using multiple smtp connections.

 You can not: